-HCOE CCS exists to serve some of the most at-risk students in the county including incarcerated students, chronically truant students and homeless students.
+HCOE CCS exists to serve some of the most at-risk students in the county including incarcerated students, chronically truant students, and homeless students.
 Actions with additional supports are created with those student groups in mind.
 Students are referred to our district via the School Attendance Review Board and are chronically truant.
 Our low-income and EL students come into our program with attendance issues.
-In order to improve our attendance rates we have implemented the following actions: Goal 1 Action #2 Instructional Aides, Instructional aides provide support to students to complement a broad course of study.
-Instructional aides support the classroom instruction and provide more one-on-one support for low-income students, Action #13 Student Transportation Support, Chronically truant students will be provided bus tickets and incentives to attend school.
-Our students have chronic truancy issues and are referred to CCS via the Student Attendance Review Board (SARB) Action #11 NSLP Free lunch for all students, Action #15 Breakfast Program, Provide breakfast program at ERC site.
+In order to improve our attendance rates we have implemented the following actions: Goal 1, Action #2 Instructional Aides: Instructional aides provide support to students to complement a broad course of study.
+Instructional aides support the classroom instruction and provide more one-on-one support for low-income students; Action #13 Student Transportation Support: Chronically truant students will be provided bus tickets and incentives to attend school.
+Our students have chronic truancy issues and are referred to CCS via the Student Attendance Review Board (SARB); Action #11 NSLP Free lunch for all students; Action #15 Breakfast Program: Provide breakfast program at ERC site.
 Provides low-income youth with adequately nutritious meals.
-CCS provides both free breakfast and lunch to all students.
-Action #19 Satellite Program, Provide a satellite program in Southern Humboldt to provide youth in the southern portion of the county a school site within reasonable distance from their residence.
-Humboldt County is geographically large which makes it difficult for low income students to attend our other sites.
-Action #49 School Lunches, Provide school lunches to Eel River and ERC students, the lunch program provides nutritionally adequate meals to all students.
-Currently our attendance rates range from 62%-82% across all programs.
+CCS provides both free breakfast and lunch to all students; Action #19 Satellite Program and #61 Satellite Program: Provide a satellite program in Southern Humboldt and Northern Humboldt to provide youth a school site within reasonable distance from their residence.
+Humboldt County is geographically large which makes it difficult for low income students: Currently our attendance rates range from 62% - 82% across all programs.
 By implementing these actions we want to see improvement over the three years to be 75%-100% across all programs.